Myanmar’s gender challenges in education: What the boys have to say

 Classmate Htun, 13, recalls how his two older sisters had to leave school in the fourth and third grades, respectively, for menial work that brings in little money.
 He agrees with Moe.

 “Thinking about my sisters, who had to drop out, and listening to Khin, I feel that it is critical to let people, especially men, know that men can benefit from educating girls and protecting their rights,” he says. “ If girls are happy and have access to basic rights like education, they can find better work, do more and earn more.
 Everyone will be happier, right?”

 These interviews would not have been possible without the dedication and help of Mr. Win Pe from the Myanmar Literacy Resource Centre, a Yangon-based organization that works for disadvantaged children’ education across the country.

 • ‘Before, I thought I could never study’: Myanmar learners on flexible learning’s benefits: http://www.unescobkk.org/news/article/before-i-thought-i-could-never-study-myanmar-learners-on-flexible-learnings-benefits/

 • Lower Secondary Equivalency Programmes in Lao PDR and Myanmar: www.unescobkk.org/education/literacy-and-lifelong-learning/equivalency-programmes/

 • UNESCO-Educate a Child (EAC) Partnership on Strengthening Education System for Out-of-School Children: http://educateachild.org/our-partners-projects

-By Hyunjeong Lee, Project Officer, Lifelong Learning and Literacy, Section for Education Innovation and Skills Development, UNESCO Bangkok
+Hyunjeong Lee is a Project Officer in Lifelong Learning and Literacy with UNESCO Bangkok's Section for Education Innovation and Skills Development.